aztecadmin/netflix-spot-takehome/README.md

 I wrote my tests using [Vitest](https://vitest.dev/) in conjunction with Jest, and React testing library.

-I wrote extensive tests for FilterableTableComponent.
-These tests are essentially integration tests to make sure that data fetching and pagination act as expected in response to various user interactions with the "atomic" components that make up the page.
+I wrote tests for all common and feature level components.
+I wrote the most extensive tests for FilterableTableComponent because that is where most of the complexity in the app lies.
+FilterableTableComponent tests are essentially e2e tests that make sure that data fetching and pagination act as expected in response to various user interactions with its constituent "atomic" components.

 ### Data fetching

 I chose to leverage Apollo GraphQL (server and client) to pass data between the server and client.

 Apollo was extremely useful.
 I was able to generate typescript types that were consumable on the frontend which made the development process very comfortable.

-You can view the Apollo graphql explorer at port `:4000` of  your local version of the app.

 ### Learnings